JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

    * Move the rest of navigation over to common code ([resulting commit](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/commit/48f13acc02d3630871e3671114f736cb3db51424)).
    * Migrate the last screen, `PlayerScreen`, to Compose Multiplatform ([resulting commit](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/commit/60d5a2f96943705c869b5726622e873925fc2651)).

-Now that all of the UI code is made common, we can make use of it to quickly create apps for other platforms.
+Now that all the UI code is made common, we can make use of it to quickly create apps for other platforms.

 ## Add a JVM entry point (optional)